universitytheater/utheater.github.io/_shows/2021/spring/original-sin.md

 ---
 title: Original Sin
 slug: original-sin
-subheader: |-
-  written & directed by Julia Fennell
+subheader: 'written & directed by Julia Fennell

-  Spring 2021
+  Spring 2021'
 description: When Judy Thomas, a devout pastor, is condemned to Hell for her single imperfection of wearing clothing with mixed fabrics, she is forced to learn that the difference between a sinner and a saint is just a few letters.